MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 9. Applied Global Coupon to cart (user side)

 == Changelog ==
+**=1.2.3=**
+-New Feature: "You Have" part for showing the current situation of users depending on the condition of the global coupon.
+-Relevant setting fields for You Have part.
+-New Status: "Used".
+-New translation setting fields for active, deactive and used statuses of global coupons.
+-No Coupons Found message problem is fixed.
+-Available Date Interval feature problem is fixed.
+-Small css and bug fixes.

 **=1.2.2=**
 -Setting field for translating the "No Global Coupons Found" string text.
 -My Account tabs issue about translation is solved and settings fields are added for tab names.